 8. in the "translation" line change the second coordinate to offset the Z-axis value found in step 4.
 The correction value should be: Correction value = 0 - Offset value.
 In this case 0.341207 m.

-9. Close and save the "chaperone_info.vrchap" file and restart SteamVR and subsequently MVN.
+9. Save and close the "chaperone_info.vrchap" file

 3. Start recording